HeatherSoron/ethankaminski.com/templates/includes/git-quickstart.md

 ### Commit messages
 When you use `git commit`, Git should present you with some sort of text editor (possibly a cli editor, possibly your normal editor).
 The first line is used as a summary, and a fuller description of your changes goes on subsequent lines.
 The summary line is required, the description is optional.

+If you DON'T get a text editor, use the `-m` argument to `git commit`.
+For instance, `git commit -m 'Add note that OS X editor can be weird'`.

 A good commit message looks something like the following:

 	Added info about commits to the guide